Ancient Egyptian History See also:

 Ancient City of Petra INTERACTIVE - Founded along the ancient trade routes between Arabia, Egypt, and the Mediterranean Sea, the ancient city of Petra became very wealthy and powerful.
 This site describes the history of Petra, and takes you on a virtual walk through the ruins.
 (American Museum of Natural History)

 Ancient Civilizations - An exploration of ancient history covering prehistoric humans, Ancient Egypt, the birth of Judaism, Christianity, Islam, Hinduism, & Buddhism, the birth of democracy, the first Olympics, Julius Caesar, the invention of writing, paper, & the wheel, the Maya, Inca & Aztecs, African kingdoms, the Great Wall of China, Samurai, martial arts, palaces of gold, and more!
-Middle school and up.
-(Independence Hall Association, Philadelphia PA; site includes advertisements)
+Middle school and up (Independence Hall Association, Philadelphia PA; site includes advertisements).
+See also Penn Museum: Ancient Cultures NEW!
+(University of Pennsylvania Museum of Archaeology and Anthropology).

 Ancient History: World History Encyclopedia [Select ANCIENT under 'Periods'] AUDIO VIDEO - An extensive A-Z encyclopedia of the ancient world, with articles, video lessons, images, maps, and more.
 (By a UK non-profit organization)